naren1905/conde-nast/README.md

 # conde-nast

-Hello World App 🚀
+Hello World App for conde nast
 This is a Node.js Express application that provides a simple REST API with Prometheus monitoring.
 It supports Docker Compose for containerization and deployment, along with GitHub Actions for CI/CD automation.

 Features
-✅ Simple REST API with Express.js
+-> Simple REST API with Express.js
-✅ Prometheus Monitoring for real-time metrics
+-> Prometheus Monitoring for real-time metrics
-✅ Docker & Minikube for Containerization
+-> Docker & Minikube for Containerization
-✅ GitHub Actions CI/CD for automated testing & deployment
+-> GitHub Actions CI/CD for automated testing & deployment

 <> Running the App on Windows
 ---> npm install